 If there’s one iconic species to encounter underwater while diving in Amed or Tulamben, it’s the Bumphead Parrotfish.
-This biggest representative of the parrotfish genus has found a heaven in the Northeastern part of Bali, where it is protected from fishing thanks to an agreement between fishermen and local dive centres of Amed and Tulamben.
+This biggest representative of the parrotfish genus has found a heaven in the Northeastern part of Bali, where it is protected from fishing thanks to an agreement between fishermen and local dive centers of Amed and Tulamben.

 A star of the USAT Liberty wreck

 If there’s one dive site of the Amed area where you’re most likely to meet this underwater giant, it is the USAT Liberty shipwreck.
 Indeed, the Bumphead Parrotfish usually sleeps inside caves in schools.
 Therefore, a shipwreck makes the perfect hotel with a lot of confined hiding places where to get some well-deserved shuteye.
 Also, due to its diet, composed of algae and coral polyps, living around the biggest artificial reef in the area is a great advantage for this big eater.
 A 120 meters long buffet!